britive/terraform-provider-britive/docs/resources/tag_member.md

 ## Import

-Tag member can be imported using any of these accepted formats:
+You can import the tag member using any of these accepted formats:

 ```
 $ terraform import britive_tag_member.new user-tags/{{tag_name}}/users/{{username}}